BW1ll/PythonCrashCourse/python_work/Chapter_9/PythonCSchap9.md

     pass    # classes cannot be created without at least one line code in them
 ```

-### Write a doc sting that summarize what the class does.
+### Write a doc sting that summarize what the class does

 ```Python
 '''This is an example of a doc string'''